 Working at height involves some obvious safety concerns – namely falls.
-Yet, while most people think of workers falling, the reality is that falls can include not only people but also objects like tools.
-Every year there are more than 50,000 “struck by falling object” OSHA recordable injuries, according to the Bureau of Labor Statistics.
+Yet, while most people think of workers falling, the reality is that falls can include people and objects like tools.
+According to the Bureau of Labor Statistics, every year, more than 50,000 “struck by falling objects” OSHA recordable injuries.

 Tool tethering is the practice of securing an object to a worker or other anchor point to prevent the object from falling.
 It’s a critical practice for anyone working four feet or higher above the ground, elevated above a coworker or sensitive objects, moving equipment to and from raised areas, or otherwise required by the safety supervisor.